jelohe/hexp/README.md

 ## Notes

-* Hexp is experimental, use it at your own risk.
+* This library is experimental, use it at your own risk.
-* It's great for small projects due to its minimal and straightforward design.
 * Hexp gives a lot of freedom, you can use it with most libraries or create your own framework with it.
+* Contributions and feedback are welcomed and encouraged.